Promoting Diversity

 • Access to key positions for women,

-• The fight against sexism,
+• Fighting against sexism,

 • Parenthood,